Non-EEA citizens, or EU/EEA/Swiss citizens without Settled/Pre-Settled Status

-See gov.uk/tier-4-general-visa for more details about the work you can and can’t do as a non-EEA international student.
+See gov.uk/student-visa and the UKCISA website for more details about the work you can and can’t do as an international student.
 These rules apply even if you are not paid or are doing voluntary work.

 Short study programmes

-If you will be a non-EU student on a study programme of less than six months’ duration and wish to work in the UK, make sure that you enter the UK with a Student Visa.
+If you will be a non-UK student on a study programme of less than six months’ duration and you wish to work in the UK, make sure that you enter the UK with a Student Visa.
 A Standard Visitor visa forbids you from undertaking any work in the UK.

 International students pay the same tax as UK residents, and have the same Personal Allowance - that means if you earn less than £12,570 in one financial year (2022/23 tax year figures), you will not have to pay any income tax.

 Any paid work that you do at the Academy will be taxed, but you can claim a refund with the repayment claim form P50.
 You can find this on the website of Her Majesty’s Revenue and Customs (HMRC).